netrias/assist/README.md

-# ASSIST (Alcoholism Solutions: Synthesizing Information to Support Treatments)
+#RNASSIST RNA Solutions: Synthesizing Information to Support Transcriptomics

-This repo contains the source code of ASSIST analysis modules developed under the Phase I of the ASSIST project.
+This repo contains the source code of RNASSIST analysis modules developed under the Phase I of the NIAAA ASSIST project.
 These modules can be run in Jupyter notebooks, Docker containers, as well as workflows managed by the ADE (Active Discovery Engine) with increasing support for provenance.

 ### Description of the analysis modules:
 |#| Analysis Module | Description |